By Dr. Salina Suy

 Dental X-rays are images taken at your dental office to help monitor or diagnose your oral health.
 There are two main types of dental x-rays:

 — Intraoral (inside of the mouth): These X-rays are more common and focus in on specific areas of the teeth and jawbone.
 Intraoral X-rays allow dentists to look at details that help diagnose cavities, the health of tooth roots and the bone surrounding teeth.
-Types of X-rays include bitewings, periapicals and occlusal X-rays.
+According to this resource from tolleydental.com, Types of X-rays include bitewings, periapicals and occlusal X-rays.
 Each type of intraoral X-ray is used for different information.

 Some types of extraoral X-rays include panorex, cone beam computed tomography and cephalometrics.

 X-rays should be taken periodically to monitor your overall head and neck health.
 They can be taken more often if you have suspected problems due to pain or other symptoms.
 Those with high cavity or periodontal disease risk will take X-rays more often.
 X-rays have grown with advancement and are taken with minimal radiation.
 It might be necessary while getting mouthguards as per your orthodontist.

 These may also be taken in conjunction with other treatments, including orthodontic treatment, root canal treatment, dental implants, temporomandibular joint disorders, sleep apnea, fracture diagnosis and trauma.

 I hope this column has helped made you more aware of the diagnostic power of the dental X-ray.